Towards Large-scale 3D Representation Learning with Multi-dataset Point Prompt Training

-In the pilot study, which is conducted in the main paper, we perform training experiments by naively pairwise merging ScanNet, S3DIS, and Structure3D datasets, as well as training on a combination of all datasets.
+\mypara{Naive joint-training with varied sampling ratios.} In the pilot study, which is conducted in the main paper, we perform training experiments by naively pairwise merging ScanNet, S3DIS, and Structure3D datasets, as well as training on a combination of all datasets.
 Subsequently, we evaluate the model's performance on each individual dataset.
 The determination of the sampling ratio is based on the necessary iteration number for achieving the best performance on each dataset.
 Consequently, we select a sampling ratio of 4:2:1 for Structure3D, ScanNet, and S3DIS accordingly.

 Concerns naturally arise regarding the potential impact of a larger sampling rate for the Structured3D point cloud.
 It is possible that this could lead to the model bias toward the more frequently witnessed domain, exacerbating performance degradation in other datasets rather than improving naively joint training.
 To investigate this further, we conduct an additional pilot study, exploring different sampling rates during naively joint training.